-The National Theatre Podcast explores how theatre connects to the big issues of our time: sex, death, politics, and everything in between.
-We take you behind the scenes to investigate the artists and the ideas behind some of today’s most interesting productions, and go out into the world to find theatre at play in our everyday lives.
+The National Theatre Podcast explored how theatre connects to the big issues of our time: sex, death, politics, and everything in between.
+Go behind the scenes to investigate the artists and the ideas behind some of the most interesting, recent productions, and go out into the world to find theatre at play in our everyday lives.

 It’s a show about theatre, without the drama.

 We’ve all failed at something, but rarely on stage in front of hundreds of people.
 We ask our favourite guests to share their hilarious stories of on-stage mishaps and malfunctions, and professional embarrassment in its most public form.
 All to answer the simple question - how do we deal with failure?
 And why are we are so obsessed with it?

 How does culture shape the character of a neighbourhood, a city, a country?
 We speak to visual artist Jeremy Deller, DJ Dave Haslam and celebrate the NT’s River Stage festival by looking at art in public spaces, and the impact it’s had on the people who pass through them.

 Cush Jumbo explains how writing a play changed the fortunes of her acting career, and we talk to dramaturgs, directors and a 17-year-old playwright to learn the untold story of how plays really come to life.